Cbrooks16/ECM3432_Day2_gitExercises/readme.md

   + “*\<JohnDoe\>_Requirements_2.txt*”, and
   + “*\<JohnDoe\>_design_proposals.doc*”

-- Add all the files at once to the staging area and commit them with a comprehensible message.
+- Add all the files <ins>at once</ins> to the staging area and commit them with a comprehensible message.
 - Remove the file “*\<JohnDoe\>_Requirement_2.txt*” from your folder.
 - Check the commit logs.
 - Create a pull request.